Map is courtesy of Jeff's Maps -- my route is marked in blue.

 After another few minutes I passed under an old railway bridge and was paddling out into Stratton Lake.
 This old railway was an important link in the development of this eastern section of the park, which wasn't added to Algonquin until 1914.
 Campers and canoeists began coming here by rail the following year, and until 1963 when a road was finally built to Achray, the train was the only way in.

 Getting into Stratton and out in the open again, the conditions got nasty.
 I didn't so much as paddle down Stratton as surf it.
 Normally, I'm very pleased to have a tailwind to help me along, but this was ridiculous.
 I literally rode sizeable whitecaps for the majority of the distance of Stratton Lake.
 The tricky bit of doing this is when the canoe sinks into the trough of each wave.
 I was legitimately concerned about capsizing.
 For this reason, I stayed very close to the southern shore.
 The wind only seemed to get worse the further along the lake I went and the rain started coming in spurts.
 I was relieved and happy to reach the end of the lake and paddle past the occupied site on the point next to the river.
-A short, two-minute paddle on the river brought me to the short portage to the left of some boney rapids and into St. Andrews Lake.
+A short, two-minute paddle on the river brought me to the short portage to the left of some bony rapids and into St. Andrews Lake.

 Protected by trees and staying close to the northern shore, the wind on St. Andrews was much more manageable.
-St. Andrews was a pretty lake and most of the sites close to the portage were occupied.
-I was hoping to get a site closer to High Falls Lake to shorten my day trip on the following day, but I was also hoping it wouldn't be too bushy at this time of year.
-Bushy sites means bugs.
+St. Andrews is a pretty lake and most of the sites close to the portage were occupied.
+I was hoping to get a site closer to High Falls Lake in order to shorten my day trip on the following day, but I was also hoping it wouldn't be too bushy at this time of year.
+Bushy means bugs.
 I was extremely pleased to find the site across from the portage to Marie Lake on the northeastern arm of the lake vacant.
-It was on a rocky point that jutted out into the lake, had a nice mix of tree cover and open skies, and had a gorgeous view of the cliffs across the lake.
+It was on a rocky point that jutted out into the lake, had a nice mix of tree cover and open skies, and possessed a gorgeous view of the cliffs across the lake.
 Best of all, it had enough exposure to the wind on the lake to blow many of the bugs away.
 Expecting the worst though, I put up the bug shelter, but was happy to say that I never had to use it over the weekend.

 As the evening turned into night, there were sporadic periods of drizzle, but not really enough to send me undercover.
 The temperature dropped consderably though and by nightfall, it was cold enough to see my breath.
 Cooking dinner over the open fire, I felt cozy sitting next to the fire for a couple of hours, enjoying a sip of whiskey or two.
 Not long after dark, I called it a night and retired to the tent knowing I had a big day ahead of me.

 After retrieving my barrel from the lofty heights of the trees, I took out my stove to boil water for my coffee and oatmeal and was dismayed to discover that it wasn't working properly.
 I didn't really have any firewood ready.
 I had arrived fairly late to the site the previous night and only really had time to get enough wood for that evening.
-Now, I was in a situation with no wood, a very wet landscape and a malfunctioning campstove.
+There I was, in a situation with no wood, a very wet landscape and a malfunctioning campstove.
 I played with the stove a bit and finally got it going, but couldn't really get a strong flame coming from it.
 It took the better part of 30 minutes to bring a pot of water to boil.
 Grrr.

 The portage into High Falls Lake was nice.
 The Barron River descended down a series of chutes there and emptied into the lake with a pretty waterfall.
-The put-in to the lake was very steep there and I had to be very careful with my footing while gaining access to the lake.
+The put-in to the lake was very steep and I had to be very careful with my footing while gaining access to the lake.
 I would lose my sunglasses here on the return trip later in the day!
 Grrrr again.

 High Falls Lake was remarkably beautiful.
 It was dotted with a number of little islands with stands of trees that would catch the eye of any Group of Seven painter.

 The area on the northern shore toward the eastern end of the lake looked like it had been through a war though.
 The trees there were all dead.
 Looking it up afterward, I discovered that there had been a nasty, little forest fire there in 2016.
 Thankfully, it was put out before more of this beautiful area could be destroyed.
 It was extinguished by fire rangers that actually camped on the lake while working on the fire.
-The following link to a blogpost about the fire is below.
+A link to a blogpost about the fire is below.
 It states that the fire was started by careless fools, camping at a location that was not a designated Algonquin campsite.
 It's one thing to camp at a spot where you shouldn't in a provincial park, it is a whole other thing to do it AND not take proper care of your campfire.
 The penalty for idiots like this should be drastic, indeed.

 I thought about investigating High Falls, but it seemed to be a bit of a bushwack from the High Falls Lake side.
 According to the map, it looked like it was better accessed from Stratton Lake.
 Besides, one of the main reasons to visit High Falls is to skid down the waterslide part of the falls on your bottom, but the water was still a bit chilly for that.
 Also, I had a really long day ahead of me getting to the canyon and back.

 It didn't take long to paddle through the lake and I soon found myself at the take-out on the first portage heading down the Barron River.
 This was the start of five portages down the Barron River past a number of stunningly beautiful waterfalls.
 I can't overestimate how gorgeous this part of the trip was.
 Many people who come to visit the Barron Canyon will put in at the access point that is west of the canyon before Brigham Lake.
-Sure, this makes for easy access to the canyon, but one misses all of the splendid wilderness further up the Barron River known as The Cascades.
+Sure, this makes for easy access to the canyon, but one would miss all of the splendid wilderness further up the Barron River known as The Cascades.
 I took some video of some of the chutes and amalgamated the shots into a montage of scenes.
 Apologies for the shaky camera work.

 I spent the rest of the morning and early afternoon heading downriver and fishing at the base of many of the falls.
 There is supposed to be brook trout in this river, but I only tapped into smallmouth bass.
 In the afternoon, paddling into the canyon, I chatted with another couple who were fishing.
 The young man stated that he had caught a sizeable lake trout the previous day further down the river!
 Odd that a lake trout would be in this slow-moving, shallow river, but who knows, maybe it was true!
 With rock formations being what they are on the river, there are probably some very deep holes for trout to hide in.